ttutisani/Xunit.Gherkin.Quick/docs/step-attributes.md

 public void I_chose_first_number(int firstNumber)
 ```

 This code will match a step text if it looks like this: `Given I chose 12 as first number`.
 That's because in Regex, `(\d+)` will match any number of consecutive digits, such as `12`.

-**Hint**: If you only require simple patterns like integers, words or strings, you can use cucumber expressions (see the next section below).
+Additionally, since it's a regex group (recognized by the enclosing parentheses), the matching value (in this case, 12), will end up in the method's argument (`int firstNumber`).

 Here are commonly seen use cases that need to be handled carefully, accounting Regex syntax rules: